THE 1936 ABDICATION CRISIS – PART SEVEN – THE LAST STRAW

 Might the answer be that Edward was in truth not very perturbed by the prospect of losing the stand-off with the PM and the Archbishop?
 Is it possible that the crisis enabled Edward to achieve a freedom he had actually long desired, all the while appearing to be the victim of an Establishment coup?

 Wallis Windsor in 1937 – by royal photographer Cecil Beaton

 In his abdication speech Edward placed unique emphasis on the underlined words, “But you must believe me when I tell you that I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as King as I would wish to do without the help and support of the woman I love.”

-Putting everything together I wonder if, in his service as Prince of Wales through the 20s and 30s as Prince of Wales, Edward had given him a shrewd idea of what he was up against in the conservatism of the Establishment.
+Putting everything together, I wonder if his service as Prince of Wales through the 20s and 30s as Prince of Wales, had given Edwards a rather clear picture of exactly what he would be up against in the conservatism of the Establishment.
 My reading is that Edward gauged that the freedom to do his Kingly duties in an “up-to-date” way as he would wish to do would in all probability be denied him with or without Wallis.
 I wonder if Edward simply did not want the job on those terms and felt defeated-in-advance of the contest.
 In that sense I wonder if, both for the King and for the Establishment, Edward’s proposal to marry Wallis Simpson presented a rather convenient peg on which to hang a whole number of concerns and issues.

 Was this the case?
 With great deference and tact Kenneth Harris ever so subtly puts this question to the Duke in the 1969 interview below.
 By my reading the answer the Duke gives to the question is a clear “Yes.”
-(Listen to the full interview at the bottom of this post and see if you read it that way.)
+(Listen to the full interview at the bottom of this post and see if you read it that way too.)